Pi-hole Meets Unbound: Network-Wide Ad Blocking and Truly Private DNS

 Now the honest caveats.
 The biggest is that you have created a single point of failure: if the Pi-hole box dies, every device that depends on it loses DNS and the internet appears broken until you fix it or fail over.
 Plan for that with a second resolver or a documented recovery, and never casually reboot the machine in the middle of a household video call.

 The second gotcha is that some software refuses to play along.
 Certain apps and devices hardcode their own DNS servers, ignoring whatever your router hands out, and an increasing number use DNS-over-HTTPS to tunnel lookups past local resolvers entirely.
 Some browsers enable encrypted DNS by default, which quietly sidesteps Pi-hole.
 You can mitigate this by disabling DoH in your browser settings and, on more capable routers, blocking outbound connections to known public DNS servers so devices are forced back to Pi-hole.
+A firewall rule that redirects all outbound port-53 traffic to the Pi-hole, and drops outbound 853 (DoT) and known DoH endpoints, is the heavy-handed but effective option.

 For everything that does cooperate, which is the overwhelming majority, the payoff is immediate: a quieter, faster, more private network where every device benefits from a single, tidy piece of infrastructure you fully control.